-• a deceitful tongue crushes the spirit - The phrase "a deceitful tongue" refers to speech that is deceitful or hurtful.
+The phrase "a deceitful tongue" refers to speech that is deceitful or hurtful.
 The writer speaks of a person being hurt or in despair as if that person's spirit were an object that words have crushed.
-AT: "deceitful speech causes a person to despair" (See: Metonymy and Metaphor)
+Alternate translation: "deceitful speech causes a person to despair" (See: Metonymy and Metaphor)